JackaBoiGamez/TheBasement/docs/index.md

 # TheBasement Codebase Documentation

-This documentation for the codebase behind TheBasement Roblox game.
+This is documentation for the codebase behind "TheBasement" Roblox game.

 Here we document all of our libraries and APIs in order to better organize our scripts for our game.

+!!! info "Info"

+    This does not include the actual source scripts, but rather just examples of how to use them.

+    You can however use any of the example scripts freely.

+    The source code of the website is also free to use and is on GitHub 😋

 ## [Libraries](/TheBasement/libraries/)